pritamprasd/rust-learning/readme.md

 - `default immutability`:
 - `default immutable references`: can't change a borrowed value.
 - `Reference mutability`: At any given time, you can have either one mutable reference or any number of immutable references (preventing data race).
-- Memory Allocation/Cleanup:
+- Memory Allocation/Cleanup: Owner of data automatically clean up that data when the owner goes out of scope.
     - `C++`: Programmers Responsibility
-    - `Rust`: Hardcoded rules.
+    - `Rust`: Algorithm/compiler's responsibility.
     - `Java`: Machine's Responsibility(GC)

 ## Language specific rules